-Calamities such as natural disasters, fires, terrorist attacks, and human error can easily disrupt normal business operations to the point that the a business must close its doors forever.
-For example, statistics show that of companies that have experienced a major loss of computerized records, 43% never reopen, 51% close within two years, and only 6% survive long-term.
+Catastrophes such as natural disasters, pandemics, terrorist attacks, and human error can easily disrupt normal business operations to the point of closing down forever.
+Statistics show that of companies that have experienced a major loss of computerized records, 43% never reopen, 51% close within two years, and only 6% survive long-term.
 Planning in advance for such a loss dramatically increases your chances of surviving and resuming normal operations.

-Wilmot Modular's Rapid Response Program saves you the trouble of finding space fast at the time of disaster.
+Wilmot Modular's Rapid Response Program saves you the trouble of finding space last minute at the time of disaster.
 When you need quality facilities fast, Wilmot offers:

 When natural disaster strikes, Wilmot Modular has an emergency program for you.
-Wilmot has modular buildings and mobile offices with an experience team that responds and delivers quickly to a disaster and emergency space needs.
+Our team is dedicated to respond and deliver quickly to disaster and emergency space needs.

-Wilmot Modular wants their clients to be prepared for natural disasters.
-Wilmot recommends that you become informed by knowing what kind of emergencies might affect your company.
-Fill in our Emergency Program Form so that we have your company's information on file so that we can respond quickly and be effective in your needs.
+Our team helps you be prepared for any inconvenience.
+We recommend becoming informed by knowing what kind of emergencies might affect your company.
+Feel free to fill out our Emergency Program Form so that we have your company's information on file.
+This helps us respond quickly and as efficiently as possible in a time of need.

 A biological attack is the deliberate release of germs or other biological substances that can make you sick.
 Many agents must be inhaled, enter through a cut in the skin or be eaten to make you sick.
 Some biological agents, such as anthrax, do not cause contagious diseases.
 Others, like the smallpox virus, can result in diseases you can catch from other people.